About QQI – Quality and Qualifications Ireland

 In order to meet the QQI syllabus requirements for the CCTV & Lighting QQI Level 5 Component Award 5N1771, participants must successfully complete the following Hi-Tech Training Course

-On successful completion of this course, participants may undertake a QQI examination facilitated by Hi-Tech Training and on successful completion of same become eligible to receive the QQI National Award – CCTV & Lighting QQI Level 5 Component.
+On successful completion of this course, participants may undertake a QQI examination facilitated by Hi-Tech Training and on successful completion of the same become eligible to receive the QQI National Award – CCTV & Lighting QQI Level 5 Component.

 This award can be used as one of the criteria for membership of the Security Institute of Ireland.